perfectly-preserved-pie/larentals/README.md

-**⚠ This website is "slightly" mobile-friendly: it works OK on a smartphone, but I highly recommend using an actual computer or tablet for the best experience!**
+**⚠ This website is mobile-friendly but I highly recommend using an actual computer or tablet for the best experience**

 ## The Tech Stack
 * [BeautifulSoup](https://www.crummy.com/software/BeautifulSoup/bs4/doc/) (webscraping MLS photos and links)